 Celina is one proud single mom.
 If ever you find yourself in the same class as her, she’ll tell you about Santi.
 “I’m very proud of it.
 When I tell people about it with confidence, their faces change.
 I talk about it a lot because I want people to know that being a single mom is okay,” she says.
 Same goes for social media; Santi is in the spotlight.
-With such a small age gap, the relationship between the two are like the best of friends — inseparable.
+With such a small age gap, the two are like the best of friends — inseparable.
 “With the birth of Santi came a sense of responsibility.
 He keeps me motivated.
 His dad recently passed away and I feel a pressing need to reach the dreams we have for Santi.
 When I see him, I feel like I can do anything.
 I can do it because I want to provide the best for him.”

 How are you going to spend Valentine’s day with Santi?

 “Honestly, I wanted to use it to catch up on some of my favorite K-Dramas — that’s how I de-stress — but then again Santi is in the picture.
 I wanna take him out.
 Tagaytay would be ideal.”